 NBO 2019 Alumni

 NACUBO has created a members-only Mentoring Program to support new chief business officers in achieving professional success and to provide seasoned CBOs an opportunity to give back to the profession.
 Recent alumni of the New Business Officers workshop receive an invitation to apply for the Mentoring Program each spring.
-The current application deadline is May 31, 2019.
+The 2020-21 application process will begin after February 1, 2020.
 For more information, or to volunteer as a mentor, contact Maryann Terrana.

 NACUBO's CBO Speaks podcast series highlights what it takes to be a chief business officer at today's colleges and universities.
 NACUBO In Brief explores issues affecting colleges and universities and provides best practices for navigating the business of higher education.